The Wound Review: Story, Cast, Rating & Final Verdict

 ⏱️ Runtime & Duration

-The total runtime of The Wound is 124 minutes (2h 4m).
-Ensuring you have enough time for the full cinematic experience.
+The total runtime of The Wound (2002) is 124 minutes (2h 4m).
+Directed by Kumar Jay, the film runs for 124 minutes in its complete theatrical version.

 Verdict Summary

-Analyzing the overall audience sentiment, verified rating of 0.0/10, and global performance metrics, The Wound is classified as a Upcoming Analysis.
+Analyzing the overall audience sentiment, verified rating of 7.0/10, and global performance metrics, The Wound is classified as a HIT.
 It remains an essential part of the 2002 cinematic calendar.

 Frequently Asked Questions